-Any Ontario resident looking to future-proof their work skills can apply.
-Preference will be given to Ontarians who show the most need for emerging job training– including the underemployed and unemployed.
 There are no age restrictions on application.
-We are looking for highly motivated individuals who are willing to immerse themselves into the program.
+Any Ontario resident looking to future-proof their work skills is encouraged to apply.
+Preference will be given to Ontarians who show the most need for emerging job training, including the underemployed and unemployed.

-The training provided will be hands-on, social and collaborative.
-It will give the learner the opportunity to learn directly from industry leaders.
+The training provided will give participants an opportunity to learn directly from industry leaders.

-Are you an employer interesting in providing a paid work placement for one of our interns?
-Learn more here.
+Are you an employer interested in providing a paid work placement for one of our interns?
+Learn more.

 Chatnie is from the Cornwall area and possesses a business degree in management and marketing.
 She has experience working with start-ups through the Saint Regis Mohawk Tribe.
 She is very passionate about entrepreneurship and economic development and is very excited to help individuals expand their professional horizons through the Ontario Emerging Jobs Institute.